AhmedElsherbini/Nasal_CST_quick_checker/README.md

 >>> If you are qiime2 user

-Then, you just need the feature-table.qza and the taxonomy.qza (examples attached) out of your analysis in the same dir of the bash and python script.
+Then, you just need the feature-table.qza and the taxonomy.qza (examples attached) out of your analysis.
+And put them in the same dir of the bash and python script.

 ```